James C. Freeman: Career

 As an adult, Freeman farmed using slave labor.
 In 1850, he and/or his father owned 82 slaves in Jones County, Georgia and 10 slaves in adjoining Pike County.
 By 1860 this James C. Freeman lived near Flat Shoals in Meriwether County, Georgia (adjacent to Pike County) and owned 16 slaves (8 of them noted as fugitives) as well as rented rooms to a local grocer and two clerks.

 His brother, the future Confederate Maj.
 John Rhymes Freeman, owned 60 slaves in Rome, Floyd County, Georgia by 1860.
 J.R.
 Freeman volunteered to fight for the Confederacy, and received a commission as a lieutenant in the Floyd legion, a Georgia militia company in October 1861, and was promoted to at least Lt.Col.

 In May 1862 this Freeman either volunteered or was conscripted into Company B of the 42nd Georgia Infantry, known as the Echols Guards, a Confederate unit formed in Meriwether County.
 He was mustered out on March 19, 1865, in Salisbury, North Carolina.
 President Andrew Johnson pardoned Freeman in 1865.

 After the Confederacy's defeat and loss of his slaves, this James C. Freeman moved to Griffin, the county seat of Spalding County, Georgia adjacent to Meriwether County (and similarly near Atlanta) and resumed his business activities.
 Relatives may have lived there.
 A slaveowning, 36 year old Methodist preacher named James D. Freeman and his wife, and another slaveowner named Adeline Freeman had been living in Spalding County in 1860, before the war began.
 This James Freeman also had business investments and was a banker.

 In 1872, Georgia voters from the 5th Congressional district elected Freeman as a Republican to the Forty-third Congress (March 4, 1873 – March 3, 1875).
 He succeeded former Confederate officer Dudley M. DuBose, a protege of fiery former U.S. Senator and unreconstructed Confederate general Robert Toombs, but who likewise only served a single term.
 As a congressman, Freeman appointed Henry Ossian Flipper to the U.S. Military Academy at West Point, who became the first black person to graduate from that institution.
 After Freeman lost his bid for re-election to Democrat Milton A. Candler, he moved to nearby Atlanta, Georgia with his wife and youngest son and daughter.
 Freeman identified himself as a jeweler during the 1880 U.S. federal census.

 Death and legacy

 Freeman survived his wife by less than two years, dying in Atlanta on September 3, 1885.
-He was interred beside her in the family plot at Oakland Cemetery, as their children would be.